Top 100 Women - Canada

 LAWSON LUNDELL

-In the Calgary office of Western Canada powerhouse Lawson Lundell, Shannon Hayes was part a firm team that scored a significant victory for Remington Development in a commercial case in which CP Rail reversed course on a proposed sale of a parcel of land to Remington for a project involving unused rail property on the edge of Downtown Calgary, opting to sell it to the Province of Alberta at a higher price instead.
+In the Calgary office of Western Canada powerhouse Lawson Lundell, Shannon Hayes was part of a firm team that scored a significant victory for Remington Development in a commercial case in which CP Rail reversed course on a proposed sale of a parcel of land to Remington for a project involving unused rail property on the edge of Downtown Calgary, opting to sell it to the Province of Alberta at a higher price instead.
 After an eight-week trial, the Lawson team scored big for their client; although the project will now never advance, Remington was awarded over $160 million in damages.
 This matter has wowed the entire Calgary community.
 Shannon Wray has been busy with a number of cases over the past year, in addition to her efforts in driving and fostering the team culture in Calgary.
 Wray acted on a milestone commercial matter for Shaw in which the Western Canadian telecommunication entity would, if the plan receives final approval from regulators, combine with the more national-based Rogers in an ambitious expansion.
 Wray also acted on behalf of Crescent Point Energy in a $10 million commercial dispute.
 Marika Strobl comes equipped with a varied commercial practice.
 She has a particular strength in domestic arbitrations and, in one example, was part of a team representing key firm client TransAlata in post-arbitration appeals.
 Amy Nathanson is recognized as "a super talent with many good years ahead of her."
 Nathanson balances a varied practice composed of pension work, trust and estates and insolvency.
 Several of her cases touch on all three of these aspects at once.
 Vancouver's Nicole Skuggedal attends to a thriving labor and employment practice, including issues of wrongful dismissal, labor relations, human rights and privacy issues in courts, in arbitrations and before various tribunals.
 "I view her as very strong in the employment field," asserts a peer.

 LAX O'SULLIVAN LISUS GOTTLIEB